 Prior to the port shutdown, a shipping vessel chartered by Cargill, a multinational agribusiness based in the United States, was struck by a missile as it was leaving a Black Sea port on Ukraine’s southern border.
 A Cargill spokesman said the crew members were safe and accounted for and the vessel remained “seaworthy” following the incident.

-Cargill, which owns a majority stake in a deep-sea port near Odessa and has more than 500 employees working in grain and oilseed processing plants in Ukraine, said it shut down its facilities on Thursday to keep its employees safe.
+Cargill, which owns a majority stake in a deep-sea port near Odesa and has more than 500 employees working in grain and oilseed processing plants in Ukraine, said it shut down its facilities on Thursday to keep its employees safe.

 Other multinational agricultural companies with facilities in Ukraine also chose to suspend operations once the Russian military started pushing into the country in the early morning hours of Feb.
 24.

-US-based Archer Daniels Midland Co., which employs more than 630 people in Ukraine and operates an oilseed crushing plant in Chornomorsk, a grain terminal in the Port of Odessa, five inland terminals, a river silo, and a trading office in Kiev, said safety was its top priority.
+US-based Archer Daniels Midland Co., which employs more than 630 people in Ukraine and operates an oilseed crushing plant in Chornomorsk, a grain terminal in the Port of Odesa, five inland terminals, a river silo, and a trading office in Kiev, said safety was its top priority.

 “Currently our facilities in Ukraine are not operating, following security protocols and government guidelines,” said Jackie Anderson, an ADM spokeswoman.
 “ADM will use the full breadth of our global and integrated supply chain to support the needs of our customers around the world as we manage through this difficult situation.”